jheinz27/coral/README.md

 # Overview
 ### KrakenUniq_results
-Contains the KrakenUniq classification report files for the unique diseased reads of every coral species
+Contains the KrakenUniq classification report files for the unique diseased reads of every coral species and the classifications of the assembled contigs.
 ### mmseqs2_results
 Contains the MMseqs2 classification report files for the unique diseased reads (paired reads classified separately) of every coral species
 ### supplemental_tables